markus7800/PPLStaticFactor/README.md

 ### Section 5.1.

 For the interested reader, we briefly list where the sub-program generation described in Section 5 is implemented.
-- `src/formal/formal_cfg.py`: implements a function which translates a Julia program (of restricted grammar like described in Section 2 and see below) to the control-flow-graph (CFG) representation (generalised in `src/static/cfg.py`) of Section 3.1 and 4.1.
+- `src/formal/formal_cfg.py`: implements a function which translates a Julia program (of restricted grammar like described in Section 2 and see below) to the control-flow-graph (CFG) representation (`src/static/cfg.py`) of Section 3.1 and 4.1.
 - `src/static/model_graph.py`: implements a function which constructs a dependency graph based on Algorithm 1 (factorisation).
 - `src/formal/factorisation_builder.py`: uses this dependency graph to generate sub-programs